galister/wlx-overlay-s/README.md

 ### Pointer Modes AKA Laser Colors

-Much of the functionality in WlxOverlay-S depends on what color of laser you are using to interact with a UI element.
+Much of the functionality in WlxOverlay-S depends on what color of laser you are using to interact with a UI element. \
 Using the default settings, there are 3 modes:
-- Regular: Blue laser
+- Regular Mode: Blue laser
-- Right-click: Orange laser
+- Right-click Mode: Orange laser
-- Middle-click: Purple laser
+- Middle-click Mode: Purple laser

 Please see the bindings section below on how to activate these modes.